 - Visit your dentist regularly for oral cancer screenings.
 Early detection of HPV related oral cancers is important.

 Learn more about HPV from:

 National Cancer Institute.
 HPV and Cancer.
 2015.
-Found at: https://www.cancer.gov/about-cancer/causes-prevention/risk/infectious-agents/hpv-fact-sheet
+Retrieved from: https://www.cancer.gov/about-cancer/causes-prevention/risk/infectious-agents/hpv-fact-sheet

 World Health Organization.
 Human Papillomavirus and Cervical Cancer.
 2016.
-Found at: http://www.who.int/mediacentre/factsheets/fs380/en/
+Retrieved from: http://www.who.int/mediacentre/factsheets/fs380/en/